bhecquet/seleniumRobot/doc/Documentation.md

 ## Interfacing with tests managers ##
 ### Squash TM/TA ###
-STF can work with Squash TA by using an intermediate .java file.
-This file handles:

-- Execution of test framework using a command line
+SeleniumRobot can work with Squash TA by using an intermediate .java file.
+This file handles execution of test framework using a command line.
-- Generation of .ta files
-- Update of test list
+Moreover, SeleniumRobot can generate .ta, pom.xml and .java files automatically.
+See "TA files generation" part.
+**Following instruction expect the use of generated files**

 #### Execution of test framework ####
 This needs some environment variable configuration: